nathan-nguyen/console-color/README.md

 ## Future improvement

-- Use better serializer (i.e Kyro, ...).
 - Fix bugs and remove try / catch or move try / catch in proper positions.
 - Improve HitboxManager - isValid method with moving vector.
-- Make ModelManager abstract, seprate into ClientModelManager and ServerModelManager.
+- Make ModelManager abstract, separate into ClientModelManager and ServerModelManager.
 - Use netty for network.

 ## Past Improvements

 - Divided ModelManager into chunks.
 - Broadcast data to client asynchronously.
+- Use better serializer (i.e Kryo, ...).
+Issue with Java serializer: When object's attributes are updated while object is serialized, this caused serialized data to be corrupted.